ksajan/Attendace-Management/README.md

 # Attendace-Management
-This project describes the methods by which we can reduce the number of proxies if utilised with Face recognition
+This project describes methods by which we can reduce the number of proxies if utilised with Face recognition for attendace system.

 ### Task
 > *Design an Attendance System for a class by scanning their face and ensure that no